Cheech & Chong

-Cheech & Chong are a comedy duo consisting of Cheech Marin and Tommy Chong.
-The duo found commercial and cultural success in the 1970s and 1980s with their stand-up routines, studio recordings, and feature films, which were based on the hippie and free love era, and especially drug and counterculture movements, most notably their love for cannabis.
+Cheech & Chong are a comedy duo founded in Vancouver and consisting of American Cheech Marin and Canadian Tommy Chong.
+The duo found commercial and cultural success in the 1970s and 1980s with their stand-up routines, studio recordings, and feature films, which were based on the hippie and free love era, and especially the drug and counterculture movements, most notably their love for cannabis.

 Career

+Early years

-The duo met in Vancouver, British Columbia, in the late 1960s.
-Chong was a Canadian citizen, and Cheech had moved there from southern California to avoid the draft at the height of the Vietnam War.
+The duo met in Vancouver, British Columbia, in 1969.
+Chong was a Canadian citizen, and Cheech had moved there from Southern California to avoid the draft at the height of the Vietnam War.
+Chong had formed an improv group called "City Works" after seeing Second City Improv while touring as a musician.
+City Works performed as part of a "hippie burlesque" at Shanghai Junk, a strip club owned by Chong's family.
+Marin briefly joined City Works as a replacement for the original straight man.

+According to Chong's book The Unauthorized Autobiographyæ, the two came out one night to warm up the crowd for a new musical group of Chong's, but never relinquished the stage due to the audience's strong laughter.
+As the improv group had not been a financial success at the strip club—they drew a large but low-spending crowd—the two decided to form a comedy duo and play different venues.
+Successful as a duo, they eventually moved to Los Angeles.

+Mainstream success

 The pair performed stand-up shows, released many successful comedy record albums, and starred in a series of low-budget films.
 Some of their best-known comedy routines and songs include "Earache My Eye", "Basketball Jones", "Santa Claus and His Old Lady", and "Sister Mary Elephant".
 Perhaps their most famous line is "Dave's not here", from their self-titled debut album.